Windows OS Hub

 Add-ADGroupMember MemberTimeToLive

 The user Kerberos ticket also expires.
-This is implemented due to the fact that KDC issues a ticket with the lifetime equal to the least of TTL value for the user having the temporary membership in the AD groups.
+This is implemented because KDC issues a ticket with the lifetime equal to the least of TTL value for the user having a temporary membership in the AD groups.

 You can check the next Kerberos ticket renewal time with the command: